evan-erdos/trail-of-cthulhu/story/act-3/index.md

 The PCs walk Moscow's streets, and are trailed by strange citizens.
 They notice Morse code flashing from a buildingtop.
-Investigating it, they find Ilya Zolnerowich

-Dolya Petrovna holed up in her apartment.
+Investigating it, they find Dolya Petrovna holed up in her apartment.
 The mass of possessed citizens that has been growing outsider her door attempts to break in.
 Dolya suggests that the group get to Radio Moscow in order to call for aid.
 The party explores the radio station, but the radio doesn't work.